Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Quantum method for numerical simulating of PDEs

 \section{Quantum method for numerical simulating of PDEs}

-In this Section we consider the direct application of block-encoding construction from the Theorems~\ref{theorem: block-encoding 1D},\ref{theorem: block-encoding multidimensional} for numerical simulating of PDEs.
-The idea is to use the quantum singular value transformation from the Theorem~\ref{theorem: optimal block-hamiltonian simultaions} achieving the evolution operator $H\rightarrow e^{iHt}$.
+In this Section we consider the direct application of block-encoding construction from the Thms.~\ref{theorem: block-encoding 1D},\ref{theorem: block-encoding multidimensional} for numerical simulating of PDEs.
+The idea is to use the quantum singular value transformation from the Thm.~\ref{theorem: optimal block-hamiltonian simultaions} achieving the evolution operator $H\rightarrow e^{iHt}$.